More about This Topic

 Getting Evidence of Gambling Losses In An Illinois Divorce

 Even though the gambler has to prove he didn’t spend the money on gambling, you should still get some kind of evidence to bolster your claim that marital money was spent on gambling.

 This is relatively simple, show bank statements with expenses on betting sites and casinos (even if it’s just at restaurants a casino).
 Bank statements showing cash withdrawals at any time during the time frame described in your notice of dissipation should be evidence.

 Most casinos are owned by a handful of companies like Harrah’s or Wynn’s resorts.
 You can subpoena these companies for records associated with your spouse and they’ll let you know when your spouse stayed at the casino and, more importantly, what player accounts they had.

-You may need this evidence to counter whatever evidence your spouse will produce showing that the money was not lost while gambling.
+You may need the subpoenaed evidence to counter whatever evidence your spouse will produce showing that the money was not lost while gambling.